 There are usually many events in every place where you get to meet new people.
 Or you can use coworking spaces.
 In case you are really shy that means you have to overcome your shyness every once in a while and force yourself out there.
 Otherwise, you will end up very lonely and hardly anyone really enjoys that.

 You are not the odd one out!
 Digital nomads are usually different from what “normal” people would describe themselves.
 Many of them never really fitted in somewhere.
 They strive for different things, want something else, maybe more.
 This is the perfect place for introverts.

-If you go and meet other digital nomads for dinner and tell them afterwards that you don’t want to go out for drinks now because you’d rather hang out alone on your couch, that won’t be a problem.
+If you go and meet other digital nomads for dinner and tell them afterward that you don’t want to go out for drinks now because you’d rather hang out alone on your couch, that won’t be a problem.
 If that’s what makes you happy, that’s cool.
 Go for it.
-At least I don’t know a single other other digital nomad who would judge you for that.
+At least I don’t know a single other digital nomad who would judge you for that.